 Scott Rodgers is Senior Lecturer in Media Theory at Birkbeck, University of London.
 His research specializes in the relationships of media and cities and the geographies of communication.
 Scott also has broad interests in media production practices, digital and networked technologies, journalism, urban politics and ethnographic methodologies.
 His publications have appeared in journals such as Society and Space, City and Community, International Journal of Urban and Regional Research, Space and Culture and Journalism: Theory, Practice and Criticism.
 Academia.edu – Twitter – LinkedIn

-Martha Shearer teaches in the Department of Film Studies in King’s College London and received her PhD in Film Studies from King’s in 2013.
-She is currently writing a book on New York City and the Hollywood musical.
+Martha Shearer is Teaching Fellow in Film Studies at King’s College London and the author of New York City and the Hollywood Musical Dancing in the Streets (Palgrave Macmillan, 2016).
 She has also taught film and media studies at the Gender Institute at the London School of Economics and Political Science, Oxford Brookes University, Kingston University, and Royal Holloway, University of London.

 Lawrence Webb is Lecturer in Film Studies at the University of Sussex.
 He is the author of The Cinema of Urban Crisis: Seventies Film and the Reinvention of the City (Amsterdam: University of Amsterdam Press, 2014).